fmalmeida/MpGAP/docs/manual.rst

 .. tip::

-  Users must choose between a pipeline for short reads or for long reads using one of the following parameters: ``--run_shortreads_pipeline`` or ``--run_longreads_pipeline``

-  The pipeline only runs either long or short reads workflows at once.
+  Hybrid assemblies can be achieved with Unicycler hybrid mode, by giving long and short reads or, by polishing an long reads only assembly.
+For this, users will have to set ``assembly_type = 'longreads-only'``, set path to Illumina reads and use the ``illumina_polish_longreads_contigs`` parameter.

 Usage example
 """""""""""""

 ::

-   nextflow run fmalmeida/ngs-preprocess [OPTIONS]
+   nextflow run fmalmeida/MpGAP [OPTIONS]

 .. list-table::
    :widths: 20 10 20 50